lfglabs-dev/lucid_protocols/README.md

 # Lucid Protocols

 A TypeScript repository providing a structured database of DeFi protocols with their contract addresses, metadata, and other relevant information.
-This repository now focuses specifically on Rabby Swap contract addresses.
+This repository focuses on Rabby Swap contract addresses and includes the ERC-7730 Clear Signing Metadata Registry for improved transaction transparency.

 ## Project Structure